December08th/CSKGuide/_posts/2019-11-08-Guest Poem.md

 Our boat is the last to part the fog.
 Silence, then distant horn, silence, then quiet dance of rain tiptoeing lightly over the water and across my cheeks- this is what joy tastes like.
 Andy sits behind me, humming “oh Christmas Tree.”
 The exuberance of rocky waters and surfing boat wake oozes freely from his kind smile.

-Seven strangers,same familiar, but all new to each other, form a tribe for just one week, forever imprinting into each other’s footpath.
+Seven strangers, same familiar, but all new to each other, form a tribe for just one week, forever imprinting into each other’s footpath.
 As each thrown rock changes the course of a riverbed, they too change the bedrock of each other’s lives, permanent characters in this moment of shared time and space.

-We are from Friday Harbor, Washington, separate paths converging.
+We are from Friday Harbor, , separate paths converging.

 We are from fresh blueberries and steaming coffee.